craftidev/ExpenseFlow/README.md

 - [ ] Create INDEX for every FK
 - [ ] Create users(name, distance unit, date_display, week_start, language, standard_model, car_expense_rate_by_km)
 - [ ] Session start/end only need date not datetime
+- [ ] [front] Intercept the UNIQUE error of adding CarTrip.DateOnly and propose the user to add the new one to the existing one

 ## Important decisions
 ### Choice of stack: Go / Flutter / SQLite: